 Why was Joseph the one to ask for the body of Yeshua and why was the request granted?
 Why didn't his brothers or one of His apostles ask for the body, or His mother or father?
 Let's answer the last question first.
 Mary could not claim the body because it was considered man's work and from all accounts His earthly father had passed away when He was very young.
 His apostles could not ask for the body because the chief priests had asked Roman authorities to guard the body from His followers so that they would not steal His body away.
 There is no way they would have let a follower have his body, besides according to Roman law only a next of kin could claim the body of a crucified victim.
 The brothers apparently all fled from fear, but standing nearby was Joseph, and he would have been one of the elders of the family.
 According to ancient oral tradition and written documents Joseph was the uncle of Mary.
 He was her father's younger brother.
 According to these same accounts he became the “gowra” or guardian of Mary and her family when her father passed away when she was very young.
 As the eldest member of the family he would have had the legal right to receive the body.
 Furthermore, he was a “secret” follower of Yeshua so that would not have stood in his way from obtaining the body.

 If you have ever read my article, The Genealogy of Yeshua, you will notice that I bring out the birth record of Yeshua as recorded by Matthew.
-This lineage was attached to Mary and not his father, Joseph.
-The lineage of Joseph is recorded in Luke.
+This lineage was attached to Mary and not his earthly father, Joseph.
+The lineage of his earthly father Joseph is recorded in Luke.
 I bring out the meaning of the word “gowra” in this lesson which appears during the last set of 14 generations, and by doing so I solve the long held belief that Matthew couldn't count.
-The person named Joseph in this last set is not speaking about his earthly father but Joseph of Arimathea who was the “gowra” or guardian of Mary, her father's brother.
+What if the person named Joseph in this last set is not speaking about his earthly father but Joseph of Arimathea who was the “gowra” or guardian of Mary, her father's brother?
 Again, according to oral and written sources, Mary's father died when she was quite young leaving their family's well-being in the hands of her uncle, Joseph.
 By using this information clarity certainly comes alive in those genealogical records as recorded by Matthew.

 There are other reasons why Joseph would have had the ability to claim the body apart from just his kinship.
 He was a well known member of society, not only in the Jewish world, but also in the Roman world.
 Many claim that he was a Roman citizen.
 According to traditions, both oral and written, Joseph owned a fleet of ships and was in the mining (tin) industry.
 His clout was very significant.